Outlook Email Report Template 7

 Global Extension Template

-First of all you have to install global Outlook Email Report extension template into your
+First of all you'll need to install global Outlook Email Report extension template into your

-application containing report(s) you want to email (no matter DLL it is or EXE)
+application containing the report(s) you want to email (no matter whether DLL or EXE)

-(Outlook Email Report Template does it automatically now).
+(Outlook Email Report Template now does it automatically).

-Optionally you can define email background colour here one for all reports.
+There is the option to define one email background colour here for all reports.

 Later you can override it for any report you like (see picture below).